parinfer/parinfer.js/lib/parinfer.js.md

 ; ( <--- ignore parens in comments
 ```

-Thus, we can write a small, partial Lisp Reader that ignores everything else.
-This should work for all Lisp dialects since they don't differ on these things.

-Our Lisp Reader starts with an empty stack and performs the following
+To implement our Lisp Reader, we start with an empty stack and perform the
-operations as we scan each character.
+following operations as we scan each character.
+See the `pushChar` function
+to trace the details.

 - _Push_ "opening" characters onto the stack (when appropriate).
 - _Pop_ the stack when "closing" characters are encountered (and appropriate).
 - _Peek_ the stack to determine what we're inside of (for appropriation)

-Specifically, follow the `pushChar` function to see how the stack is affected
-by each character.

 After processing the whole file, the state of the stack can tell us the
 following things: